Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

 Instructions

 - When the butter starts foaming, add the ham in a single layer.
-Sprinkle the ham pieces with the spices.
+Sprinkle the ham with garlic powder, dried thyme, and cayenne pepper.

 - Cook until browned on the bottom, about 3 minutes.